jfhbrook/public/coprctl/README.md

 It's a portable bash script, but also I'm working on getting it up in my personal COPR.

+## Config

+You'll need to create a config file at `~/.config/coprctl/config.yml`.
+Someday I'll add commands to `coprctl` to initialize and manage the config - but for today, my config is in [./example/config.yml](./example/config.yml).

 ## Usage

 The basics are: